rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 I look at it this way: in TS, type safety is designed to work most of the time.
 If more is needed TS may be not the right choice, but what TS gives us is still much better than plain JS.

+**General safety concerns about `unknown`:**
 Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate safety benefits just because there isn't any `uknown`-like top type.
-The top is designed to represent any value of any type.
-This is simply a common sense: _when interacting with everything, you should be able to do nothing_.
+The concern about `unknown` is that it can be used with many JS functions and operators.
+These operations effectively bypass the type checking.
+Generic functions do not need to be generic if any type variable can be used in all of these JS functions.

+_A statement about everything is either trivial or incorrect_.

+Since I just made it, I wonder which one is it?
+Ignoring this paradox, consider for example `JSON.stringify` which accepts `unknown`.
-Consider, for example, `JSON.stringify` which accepts `unknown`.
-Does this expression (returns `undefined`) make much sense to you:
-`JSON.stringify(() => {})`?
+Does this expression (returns `undefined`) make much sense to you: `JSON.stringify(() => {})`?
 Something like `unknown` is probably the only way for TS to achieve JS compatibility, nonetheless it is not ideal.

-I will come back to this discussion again, I plan to discuss the complexity of TS types, I will also rant about TS type _narrowing_ features, which I absolutely love.
+I will come back to this discussion again, I plan to discuss the complexity of TS types.

-I will return to the `unknown` type itself in the future in a more theoretical setting.
+I will also return to the `unknown` type itself in the future in a more theoretical setting.

-## Are some types more trustworthy?
+## Misleading types

-I will finish this installment on a more philosophical note.
+I will finish this installment with a philosophical rant.
 My next post will be a bunch of rants, so I thought I start a bit early.
 (You probably will say: "hey you have started already!".)

 One of my former colleagues liked to use the phrase "gentlemen's agreement".
-It means an agreement between developers to self impose certain limitations on the code they write.
+It means an agreement between developers (: notice gentlemen is presumptuous and sexist :) to self impose certain limitations on the code they write.
-These limitations are not enforced by the compiler or a linter, only by developers who agree to abide by the set rules.
+These limitations are not enforced by the compiler, only by developers who agree to abide by the set rules.
+Coding guidelines, design patterns, you know what I am talking about.

 There is a term in Programming Language Theory called _parametricity_.
 Roughly speaking, a language that supports _parametricity_ can assure that a generic function cannot discover what is